appfoundry/Reliant/README.md

 solution.
 Partially as an answer to spring, which was not very strong on the type-safety side of things at that time.
 Spring fixed this in version 3.0.
 Although Guice is a very well thought of DI framework, which should be marvelled for it's simplicity and light-weightness, I personally feel that basing a DI framework for a dynamic language on Guice is a bridge too far.
-It breaks down too many of the main goals of Guice, namely type safety.
-I'm not saying type safety is unimportant, I'm just saying that Objective-C (and other dynamic languages for that matter) take a different approach.
+It would break down too many of the main goals of Guice, namely type safety.
+I'm not saying type safety is unimportant, I'm just saying that Objective-C (and other dynamic languages for that matter) needs a different approach.

 - [Objection](http://objection-framework.org/ "AtomicObject Objection").
 Another DI
 framework for Objective-C, based on Guice.
-As stated before, the "binding" approach did look appealing to me at first, but after considering that the *type safety* isn't really there.
-But still, a very well made port.
+As stated before, the "binding" approach did look appealing to me at first, but I don't think binding to types works very well in Objective-C. But still, a very well made port.

 Special thanks
 --------------